GSA/fpki-guides/_common/01_prepare_to_migrate.md

 <tr>
   <td colspan="7" class="desc">
   <ul>
-	<li>Inventory the systems and applications within your agency.</li>
+	<li>Inventory your agency's systems and applications.</li>
-	<li>Identify how each will receive the updated Federal Common Policy CA G2 CA certificate (e.g., you'll distribute the certificate through a Group Policy Object (GPO) or a Mobile Device Management (MDM) tool).</li>
+	<li>Identify how you will deliver the updated FCPCA G2 CA certificate to each system or application.
+For example, you might distribute the certificate through a Group Policy Object (GPO) or Mobile Device Management (MDM) tool.</li>
   </ul>
   </td>
 </tr>